 Classroom Climate

 JHU is committed to creating a classroom environment that values the diversity of experiences and perspectives that all students bring.
 Everyone has the right to be treated with dignity and respect.
 Fostering an inclusive climate is important.
 Research and experience show that students who interact with peers who are different from themselves learn new things and experience tangible educational outcomes.
 At no time in this learning process should someone be singled out or treated unequally on the basis of any seen or unseen part of their identity.
+If you have concerns in this course about harassment, discrimination, or any unequal treatment, or if you seek accommodations or resources, please reach out to the course instructor directly.
+Reporting will never impact your course grade.
+You may also share concerns with your program chair, the Assistant Dean for Diversity and Inclusion, or the Office of Institutional Equity.
+In handling reports, people will protect your privacy as much as possible, but faculty and staff are required to officially report information for some cases (e.g. sexual harassment).

 Course Auditing

 When a student enrolls in an EP course with “audit” status, the student must reach an understanding with the instructor as to what is required to earn the “audit.”
-If the student does not meet those expectations, the instructor must notify the EP Registration Team [EP-Registration@exchange.johnshopkins.edu] in order for the student to be retroactively dropped or withdrawn from the course (depending on when the "audit" was requested and in accordance with EP registration deadlines).
+If the student does not meet those expectations, the instructor must notify the EP Registration Team (EP-Registration@exchange.johnshopkins.edu) in order for the student to be retroactively dropped or withdrawn from the course (depending on when the "audit" was requested and in accordance with EP registration deadlines).
 All lecture content will remain accessible to auditing students, but access to all other course material is left to the discretion of the instructor.